eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Time and space decoupling gives applications the freedom to be plugged or unplugged in the system at any time, from anywhere, in any order.
-This keeps the complexity and administration of a data-centric architecture relatively low when adding more and more data readers and DataWriter's applications.
+This keeps the complexity and administration of a data-centric architecture relatively low when adding more and more ``DataReader`` and DataWriter's applications.

 .. _key_steps: